Does the gig economy have you running around like a chicken with its head cut off? You’re far from alone.

 Testimonials could also be another element of your work portfolio.
 If you don’t have any, send out emails or make a request for testimonials from your clients and coworkers, on LinkedIn.

-Step 2: Turn all of your work samples into shareable files.
 PDFs and .JPGs work best for this purpose.
 Add your name and title, contact info and URL to each sample.
 Watermarks are also advisable to prevent content theft.

-Step 3: Create a website.
-This should not be a Facebook page because content gets stolen from there.
-It should be your own site, hosted securely online.
 Consider buying your own name as a domain name, or purchasing a domain that reflects your company name if you plan to use one.

-Step 4: Write copy for the main pages of your website: Home, About, Services, Samples, Contact, and any others.
+Step 4: Write copy for the main pages of your website.

-Step 5: Decide how you’d like to categorize and present your samples on the site.
+Decide how you’d like to categorize and present your samples on the site.
 Everything could be listed on the Samples page.
 Or, you might link from menus located at the top, in the sidebar or from a page of your site.

 Create Your Digital Portfolio and Add Project Mockups